 - Direct communication with real website owners

 When done properly, manual link building allows SEO teams to maintain quality control.
-However, as Intolink emphasizes, manual does not mean manipulative.
+However, “manual” does not mean “manipulative.”
 Google values manual links only when they are contextual, relevant, and placed with editorial intent.

 What Is Editorial Link Building?

-Editorial link building refers to links that are earned naturally because content is genuinely useful.
-These links are:
+Editorial link building refers to links earned naturally because the content is genuinely useful.

 - Added by editors voluntarily